Ben Navarro: Credit One Stadium

+The Cincinnati Open

+In 2022, Beemok Capital bought the rights to the Cincinnati Open.
+Formerly the Western & Southern Open, this is one of the oldest tennis tournaments in the U.S. In 2024, Navarro began a $260 million renovation of the campus to improve its facilities and fan experience.
+Changes included the building of The Clubhouse, a space for players with a restaurant, lounge spaces, and recovery space; as well as new outdoor practice courts, an indoor center with six courts, renovations to the Performance Center, and updated seats for every spectator.
+The campus size was doubled to more than 40 acres during the renovation.

+Live to Play Racquet Club

+LTP offers premier racquet sports facilities and training for athletes of all ages and skill levels, along with academic support for aspiring collegiate student-athletes.

+Navarro owns the Live To Play Racquet Club in both Mount Pleasant and Daniel Island, South Carolina.

 Philanthropy

-In 2022, Navarro funded extensive renovations to Credit One Stadium, a 20-year-old city-owned facility, as a gift to the City of Charleston.
-Part of the renovations included adding physical therapy and exercise space for players.
+Meeting Street Schools

 In 2008, Navarro founded Meeting Street Schools, a nonprofit and South Carolina-based network of one private and three public elementary and middle schools serving over 1,800 students of an under-resourced demographic.
 Meeting Street Academy, the flagship school, provides year-round education as well as an extended day option and summer programming.

 In 2014, the nonprofit entered a public-private partnership with the Charleston County School District.
 Through the partnership, public schools in high-poverty neighborhoods receive the usual state and federal funding, along with additional funding from Meeting Street that allows for improvements such as two teachers per classroom, comprehensive mental health and social-emotional support, and afterschool and summer programs.

+Meeting Street Scholarship Fund

-In December 2020, Navarro announced the Meeting Street Scholarship Fund wherein he pledged to supplement the cost of higher education for any Charleston County high school students who also qualified for the Pell grant and the State's LIFE scholarship, ensuring college opportunities for hundreds of South Carolina high school graduates each year.
-Since inception, the Meeting Street Scholarship Fund has expanded to an additional 10 South Carolina counties and has awarded $20 million in scholarship dollars to over 500 students.
-In 2023, the Meeting Street Scholarship Fund announced its aim to expand the initiative to all 46 South Carolina counties which would reach over 2,000 students and amount to $42 million in scholarship dollars.
+In December 2020, Navarro announced the Meeting Street Scholarship Fund, wherein he pledged to supplement the cost of higher education for any Charleston County high school students who also qualified for the Pell grant and the State's LIFE scholarship, ensuring college opportunities for hundreds of South Carolina high school graduates each year.
+Since its inception, the scholarship has expanded to 14 counties and has awarded over $20 million in scholarship dollars to about 1500 students.
+The scholarship fund’s aim is to expand to all 46 South Carolina counties.
+Donors have committed to $60 million in scholarships as of June 2025.
+In 2026, $15 million was extended to Meeting Street Scholarships in the Governor's budget.

+Excellence in Teaching Awards

-In 2021, Navarro donated $1.25 million to College of Charleston’s teacher education programs; and, Meeting Street launched its Excellence in Teaching Awards program.
+In 2021, Navarro donated $1.25 million to College of Charleston’s teacher education programs, and Meeting Street launched its Excellence in Teaching Awards program.
 The program awards bonuses to teachers whose students make significant improvements in math and reading skills.
+As of October 2025, almost $5 million has been awarded to teachers through the program.

+In March 2025, the South Carolina Department of Education introduced an initiative modeled after the Excellence in Teaching Awards.
+The department allocated $5 million in merit-based rewards for teachers at 37 schools across the state.